sysdiglabs/terraform-provider-sysdig/website/docs/r/monitor_dashboard.md

 ### legend

-Legend block is used to configure legend on panel.
+Legend block is used to configure legend on the panel.

 The following arguments are supported: